zeromq/czmq/README.txt

 * Reimplementing specific methods to use a non-standard API: this is typically needed on Windows.
 Do this in the relevant class, using #ifdefs to properly differentiate code for different platforms.

 The canonical 'standard operating system' for all libzapi code is Linux, gcc, POSIX.

+### Code Generation

+We generate the zsockopt class using the mysterious but powerful GSL code generator.
+It's actually really cool, since about 30 lines of XML are sufficient to generate 700 lines of code.
+Better, since many of the option data types changed in 0MQ/3.0, it's possible to completely hide the differences.
+To regenerate the zsockopt class, build and install GSL from https://github.com/imatix/gsl, and then:

+    gsl sockopts

+You may also enjoy using this same technique if you're writing bindings in other languages.
+See the sockopts.gsl file, this can be easily modified to produce code in whatever language interests you.

 ### This Document